Featured in:

 “Removing old paneling, adding a coat of fresh paint, and installing new floors and lighting really help create a singular purpose for this room,” says Berger.
 “Instead of being two small areas in one space, it is now one designated dining area.”

-Featured In:
+Featured in:

 “Find Your ‘Why’.
 Before you get into flipping homes, you have to have a really good reason for wanting to do it.
 Many people are drawn to real estate because they can make a lot of money.
 True.
 But why?
 Why do you want to make a lot of money, specifically flipping houses?
 The deeper and more meaningful your why, the more successful you will be.”

 New to Flipping Homes?
-12 Rules Seasoned Investors Live By
+12 Rules Seasoned Investors Live By:

 “In the beginning when you’re starting out, you’re going to be actively involved in the day-to-day operations, and going back and forth between your home and the site multiple times a day, at least,” says Jennie Berger, co-owner of Property People, which rehabs distressed houses in Chicago for resale.
 “The last thing you want is to be running around town — or on the highway for miles and miles and hours each day — to get to your jobsite.
 Having a project close to home (say, within a 30-minute drive or so) will make your life a whole lot easier.”